How To Record And Rehearse With Linesets

 When recording a lineset, change your voice a bit when recording your scene partner’s lines, so that you don’t sound exactly like yourself.
 You can record your lines as usual.
 Also, turn your head away from your device when to recording your scene partner’s lines so that your “reader” sounds off mic, but understandable.

 Then, disable your lines so that only your scene partner’s lines will play.
 Have your device near you when you’re recording your audition, on a surface off-camera, and tap the screen when you want the next line “read”.
 Adjust the volume on the playback appropriately, so that it sounds like you have a reader across the room from you.
+We’ll go into a bit more detail in the next help screen.

 Return to Help home